tudelft3d/3dfier/paper/paper.md

 The software *3dfier* helps us automate the 3D reconstruction process.
 It takes 2D geographical datasets (eg topographic datasets) and "3dfies" them (as in "making them three-dimensional").
 The elevation is obtained from an aerial point cloud dataset, and the semantics of every polygon is used to perform the lifting to the third dimension (so that it is realistic).
-Several output formats are supported (including the international standards), and the 3D city models are optimised for used in different software (they are error-free: no self-intersections, no gaps, etc.).
+Several output formats are supported (including the international standards), and the 3D city models are optimised for used in different software.

 # Statement of need